mukhe027/scubalab/_members/caleb.md

   orcid:
 ---

- I am a Undergraduate Research Assistant in SCUBA lab working on developing high fidelity localization systems for multi-robot systems.
+ I am an Undergraduate Research Assistant in SCUBA lab working on developing high fidelity localization systems for multi-robot systems.